Moving Abroad with Young Children

 Set an ideal deadline first to monitor the ticket price.
 The ideal moving date helps me to communicate with all parties, such as the moving companies, and pet travel agents, to consolidate the possibility of putting every element together before moving to Spain.
 It gives me a clearer vision for the future arrangement.

 Give yourself enough time!!

 Selecting a Moving Method

-I have chosen an international moving company to help us with moving to Spain.
+I have chosen an international moving company to help us move to Spain.
 Quotation depends on the shipment’s size, shipment distance, and how you would like to be delivered.
 In general, sea freight is cheaper than airfreight!

-Some families may hire a one-stop-shop international mover that provides the service from packing, transport to unpacking; Some families may prefer moving with the maximum airline baggage allowance.
+Some families may hire a one-stop-shop international mover that provides the service from packing and transport to unpacking; Some families may prefer moving with the maximum airline baggage allowance.

 Housing – Rental v.s Sales